 So on Friday, I was on Piers Morgan's show.

-It was an hour-long tribute to Charlie, and um when I I agreed to do it, I'm not that interested in doing Piers's show that much anywhere, because I find it just turns into a shout fest.
+And when I agreed to do it, I'm not that interested in doing Piers' show that much anymore because I find it just turns into a shout fest.

 But when they asked me to do it for Charlie, I agreed to do it.

-And then I saw that my old boss Jank of uh the young Turks was gonna be on, and I was ready to bring receipts.
+And then I saw that my old boss, Jank of the Young Turks, was going to be on.

-You know, I always tell you guys I like when people bring receipts when Ted Cruz goes on the view and pulls out a paper and explains why they're a bunch of liars, when people actually read their own words back to them.
+You know, I always tell you guys, I like when people bring receipts, when Ted Cruz goes on the view and pulls out a paper and explains why they're a bunch of liars, when people actually read their own words back to them.

-So I was ready because it is nice if uh uh I don't know what's in this guy's heart.
+I don't know what's in this guy's heart.

-I don't I don't think a lot of good stuff, but it is nice for people to take that moment and and you know have a little contrition and everything, but you have to kind of admit perhaps that you were part of the problem.
+I don't think a lot of good stuff, but it is nice for people to take that moment and have a little contrition and everything.

-So to get up there and say, well, now we all want peace, and oh my God, this is such a tragedy.
+So to get up there and say, well, now we all want peace.

-I just read some of his own video titles back to him, and it went basically as well as you would expect.
+I just read some of his own video titles back to him and it went basically as well as you would expect.

 Seems to me that everyone agrees that Donald Trump is not Hitler and his supporters are not Nazis.

-These are video titles from Jenkins' channel.
+These are video titles from Jenks' channel.

-Trump cuts anti-Nazi program, Trump spreading Nazi propaganda, Nazis encouraged by Trump's Charlotteville response.
+Nazis encouraged by Trump's Charlotteville response.

 Trump defends Nazis, very fine people.